smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 I don't know what to say about OneNote sub-pages: they are an odd concept.
 You can get more or less the same effect with an additional directory level.

-OneNote forces this Notebook/Section organization.
 If you don't want a hierarchical directory structure, you are free to organize your files however you like.
-If you want to use tags instead, I recommend [front matter yaml](https://jekyllrb.com/docs/front-matter/).
+If you want to use tags instead, I recommend [front matter yaml](https://jekyllrb.com/docs/front-matter/) in your markdown files.
 It's a block of yml at the start of the file that looks like this:
 ```
 ---